Chollima-1: First orbital flight

 On 30 May 2023, Chollima-1 made its first orbital launch attempt, from Sohae Satellite Launching Station, carrying the military reconnaissance satellite Malligyong-1.
 However, the launch failed to achieve orbit when the second stage ignited too early in the mission, due to engine unreliability and fuel instability according to officials.
 The launch vehicle crashed into the Yellow Sea.

 The South Korean Ministry of National Defense identified and recovered an object that appears to be a rocket stage or an interstage in the sea about 200 km west of Eocheong Island.
 This debris, identified as being the second stage of the launcher, nevertheless sank, complicating its recovery.
 Other recovery operations followed for 36 days and made it possible to find the third stage of the launcher as well as the Malligyong-1 satellite, which were thus analyzed jointly with the United States, both to verify the origin of its components (and identify supply subsidiaries and foreign suppliers) and to assess the performance of the satellite, which was considered to be very low for military use.

 Although North Korea hardly ever communicates in advance about its missile tests, it does when it wants to launch satellites, to present itself as respectful space power.
 The country had therefore warned Japan but not South Korea that it would carry out a space launch between 31 May and 11 June after having mentioned the finalization of the satellite a few weeks earlier.

 However, despite the fears publicly expressed by these two countries of a possible disguised missile launch, South Korean maritime patrols were quickly set up in the fallout zones of the rocket stages, which allowed them to quickly recover debris.

 Missile alerts (sirens and SMS) were mistakenly triggered in Seoul and Okinawa Prefecture.

 Second orbital flight

-North Korea announced a second attempt to launch a new copy of Malligyong-1 for the end of August 2023, and revealed the fallout zones of the stages.
+On 22 August 2023, North Korea announced to Japan about the second attempt to launch a new copy of Malligyong-1, which was scheduled between 24 and 31 August.
 The second launch attempt took place on 23 August 2023.
 The launch resulted again in a failure with the loss of the satellite, this time caused by an error in the emergency blasting system during the third-stage flight.